 Know that if you go for a pressurized pond filter you should buy the pump separately.

-Sterilizing green and smelly turtle-inhabited water in an aquarium
+Sterilizing green and smelly turtle water

 The UV light mercilessly bombards the DNA of the microalgae and prevents further multiplying.

 But will this kill the beneficial bacteria in the tank as well?

 For a detailed explanation make sure to visit this post.